Adaickalavan/paxos/RESTApi/README.md

    + Upon running `docker-compose up` command, the application will run in our localhost.
    + The example commands given above are to be executed in our localhost.

-2. **Alternative hosting domain**
-   + This application is also hosted at Heroku.
-   + Example commands for Heroku are as follows:

-3. **Bottleneck and scaling with users**
+2. **Bottleneck and scaling with users**
    + As more users are acquired, the REST API endpoint `/messages` needs to handle large volume of requests, thus creating a bottleneck.
-We may handle increased load using a loadbalancer such as NGINX.
+We may handle increased load using a load-balancer such as NGINX.

-4. **Application deployment and long-term maintainability**
+3. **Application deployment and long-term maintainability**
    + Currently, the application is deployed using Docker containers so that each microservice is well contained, well defined, and system agnostic.
+Both the `web` (REST api) and `mongo` (MongoDB) microservice operates from within Docker containers.
+   + Using Docker,
+     + individual software/tools need not be installed locally, and
+     + entire local development environment can be checked into source control making it easier for other developers to collaborate.
-Both the REST API and MongoDB database operates from within Docker containers.
-Multiple containers distributed over multiple servers can be ochestrated using Kubernetes.
+   + Multiple containers distributed over multiple servers can be orchestrated using Kubernetes.